Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 How is a traumatic pneumothorax diagnosed?

-Your caregiver will ask about your signs and symptoms and examine you.
+Your healthcare provider will ask about your signs and symptoms and examine you.
 He or she will listen to your lungs.
 You may need any of the following tests:

 - Blood tests may be used to measure the amount of oxygen and carbon dioxide.
 The results can tell healthcare providers how well your lungs are working.